Acetaminophen and Fever - a phase IV clinical study of FDA data

 Summary:

-Fever is found among people who take Acetaminophen, especially for people who are female, 60+ old, have been taking the drug for < 1 month.
+Fever is reported as a side effect among people who take Acetaminophen (acetaminophen), especially for people who are female, 60+ old, have been taking the drug for < 1 month also take Prednisone, and have Rheumatoid arthritis.

-The phase IV clinical study analyzes which people take Acetaminophen and have Fever.
-It is created by eHealthMe based on reports of 106,002 people who have side effects when taking Acetaminophen from the FDA, and is updated regularly.
-You can use the study as a second opinion to make health care decisions.
+The phase IV clinical study analyzes which people have Fever when taking Acetaminophen.
+It is created by eHealthMe based on reports of 181,086 people who have side effects when taking Acetaminophen from the FDA, and is updated regularly.

 What is Acetaminophen?

 Acetaminophen has active ingredients of acetaminophen.
-It is often used in pain. eHealthMe is studying from 107,933 Acetaminophen users for its effectiveness, alternative drugs and more.
+It is often used in pain. eHealthMe is studying from 183,076 Acetaminophen users.
+Check the latest studies of Acetaminophen.

 What is Fever?

-Fever is found to be associated with 4,873 drugs and 5,999 conditions by eHealthMe.
+Fever is found to be associated with 3,491 drugs and 6,186 conditions by eHealthMe.
+Check the latest studies of Fever.

-Gender of people who have Fever when taking Acetaminophen*:
+What is the gender of people who have Fever when taking Acetaminophen? *

-Age of people who have Fever when taking Acetaminophen *:
+What is the age of people who have Fever when taking Acetaminophen? *

-Common side effects people have besides Fever *:
+What are other side effects people have besides Fever? *

 * Approximation only.
 Some reports may have incomplete information.